faciledictu/frontend-dev-memo/docs/nextjs/optimisation.md

 :::

-Next.js automatically splits your code into separate bundles for each page, reducing the amount of JavaScript that needs to be loaded initially.
+Next.js automatically splits your code of into separate bundles for each page (using Page Router) or for every Server Component (for App Router), reducing the amount of JavaScript that needs to be loaded initially.

 You can use dynamic imports to load components only when they are needed.
+There are to ways to achieve this:

+- Using dynamic imports with `next/dynamic`
+- Using `React.lazy()` with `Suspense`

 ```tsx
 import dynamic from 'next/dynamic';